Make-Magazine/makehub/wp-content/plugins/youtube-embed-plus/readme.txt

 = Embed Plus for YouTube WordPress Plugin 11.6 =
 * Fixed issue where Free version had some remnants of Pro analytics codebase supporting features here: https://www.embedplus.com/dashboard/easy-youtube-analytics-preview.aspx?platform=sim
 * New feature: live streaming from a channel
-* Optimized player and gallery loading that may improve GTMetrix reports
+* Optimized player and gallery loading that may improve Lighthouse reports
 * Improved compatibility with pagebuilders
 * Improved compatibility with later versions of jQuery
 * Removed frameborder for W3C validation